 - We need to recognise the additional risks that children with SEND face including those online, such as, online bullying, grooming and radicalisation.
-Staff also need to be vigilant and if there are concerns regarding a student with SEND these should be reported, rather than assumed as part of their condition such as personal care not being undertaken at home or equipment being broken which could impair their healthy development in and out of college. - Safeguarding Officers receive additional training with regards to supporting students with SEND.
-This takes place through attendance to NSCP official training.

-Practice guidance on safeguarding disabled children can be found here: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/att achment data/file/190544/00374-2009DOM-EN.pdf
+Staff also need to be vigilant and if there are concerns regarding a student with SEND these should be reported, rather than assumed as part of their condition such as personal care not being undertaken at home or equipment being broken which could impair their healthy development in and out of college. - Safeguarding Officers receive additional training with regards to supporting students with SEND, which is available through the Safeguarding Children Partnership. - Practice guidance on safeguarding disabled children can be found here: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/att achment_data/file/190544/00374-2009DOM-EN.pdf